 Trump accuses Sen. Graham of 'disgusting lie' over Charlottesville response slam

-President Trump lashed out early Thursday morning at fellow Republican Lindsey Graham, accusing the South Carolina senator of a “disgusting lie” for saying the president drew a “moral equivalency” between white supremacists and those who protested them in Charlottesville.
+President Trump fired back Thursday at Senate Republicans who have criticized his response to the Charlottesville violence, pointedly accusing Sen. Lindsey Graham of a “disgusting lie” for saying the president drew a “moral equivalency” between white supremacists and those who protested them.

 “Publicity seeking Lindsey Graham falsely stated that I said there is moral equivalency between the KKK, neo-Nazis & white supremacists … and people like Ms. Heyer.
 Such a disgusting lie.
 He just can't forget his election trouncing.The people of South Carolina will remember!”
 Trump tweeted.